Justin Bonsignore: ARCA Menards Series

-On February 5, 2024, it was announced that Bonsignore will make his ARCA Menards Series debut at Daytona International Speedway, driving the No. 30 car for Rette Jones Racing.
+On February 5, 2024, it was announced that Bonsignore would make his ARCA Menards Series debut at Daytona International Speedway, driving the No. 30 car for Rette Jones Racing.
 Bonsignore had competed in the ARCA testing session for Fast Track Racing earlier in the year.

 NASCAR Xfinity Series

 On May 16, 2024, it was announced that Bonsignore will compete in the NASCAR Xfinity Series race at New Hampshire in June, driving the No. 19 for Joe Gibbs Racing.
-After qualifying was rained out, Bonsignore lead three laps and ran in the top-five before a late incident relegated him to a 22nd place finish.
+After qualifying was rained out, Bonsignore lead three laps and ran in the top-five before a late incident relegated him to a 22nd-place finish.
 In January 2025, it was revealed that Bonsignore would compete in five Xfinity Series races for Joe Gibbs Racing during the 2025 season.
 The following month, the team announced an expansion of his schedule to nine races.
-Bonsignore also ran the 18 car at Martinsville when William Sawalich was sidelined after post-concussion symptoms from the previous race.
+Bonsignore also ran the No. 18 car in the final two races at Martinsville and Phoenix when William Sawalich was sidelined after post-concussion symptoms from the previous race.